andrewmoise/grits/README.md

 * Performance (todo)
 * Production polish and what's needed for real server operation (todo)

-There's a more detailed task list, mostly just internal notes, in TODO.md.
+There's a more detailed task list, mostly just an internal punch list, in TODO.md.

 ## Obvious questions